Wildhoney/Mocktail/README.md

 export default mock(Request);
 ```

 By default the `mock` method in the case above will return the actual `Request` object when imported.
-However, when unit testing you'll define the environment as `ENV.TESTING` using the `env` method in your bootstrap file.
+However, when unit testing you'll define the environment as `ENV.TESTING` using the `env` method in your setup file.
 In the same file you can specify an alternative for the `Request` object by specifying its `RequestMock` instead:

 > :page_facing_up: Setup.js

 ```javascript
 import {env, ENV, inject} from 'mocktail';
 env(ENV.TESTING);

 inject('Request', RequestMock);
 ```

 **Note:** The `Request` name is specified as a `string` to the `inject` method, which is deduced from the actual `Request` object using its `name` property: `Request.name`.

-Now whenever you import the `Request` module in your unit tests &mdash; assuming you import **after** you have imported your bootstrap file &mdash; then the returned object will be `RequestMock` rather than `Request`.
+Now whenever you import the `Request` module in your unit tests &mdash; assuming you import **after** you have imported your setup file &mdash; then the returned object will be `RequestMock` rather than `Request`.

 > :page_facing_up: Tests.js